AriFordsham/GHCWiki/type-nats/basics.md

-The function `fromSing` has an interesting type: it maps singletons to ordinary values, but the type of the result depends on the *kind* of the index of the singleton.
+The function `fromSing` has an interesting type: it maps singletons to ordinary values, but the type of the result depends on the *kind* of the singleton parameter.
-So, if we apply it to a value of type `Sing 3` we would get the *number*`3`, but, if we apply to a value of type `Sing "hello"` we would get the *string* "hello".
+So, if we apply it to a value of type `Sing 3` we get the *number*`3`, but, if we apply it to a value of type `Sing "hello"` we would get the *string*`"hello"`.

 We relate type-level natural numbers to run-time values via a family of singleton types: